-As IBA continues to evolve and expand, the market too must realize that IBA is now far more than a business institute.
-With an expanded portfolio of programs including Accounting and Finance, Economics and Mathematics, Computer Science, Social Sciences and Liberal Arts, and with the newly established centers for Journalism and Islamic Finance, the IBA has indeed come a long way in the last eight years.
+With the transformations of the past eight years, the Institute is now much more than a business school.
+With an expanded portfolio of programs including Accounting and Finance, Economics and Mathematics, Computer Science, Social Sciences and Liberal Arts, and with the newly established centers for Journalism and Islamic Finance, the Institute is well placed to fulfil its mission of "developing potential leaders, generating innovative ideas, and promoting creative solutions that address the needs of Pakistan, the region and the global community."